 iii.
-Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedures #1)A(viii).
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii).

 Performance: Observed that each reimbursement had evidence of documentation of the business/public purpose and other documentation required by written policy.
-Exceptions: There were no exceptions noted.